voximity/omegga-rs/README.md

 }
 ```

+*TODO: Update for 0.3*

-It is recommended to check the [Omegga RPC reference](https://github.com/brickadia-community/omegga#json-rpc-plugins) as this library provides little abstraction.
+It is recommended to check the [Omegga RPC reference](https://github.com/brickadia-community/omegga#json-rpc-plugins).

 ## Credits